 Adrian Peterson turned himself in to authorities in Houston on Saturday after being indicted on child abuse charges.
 The Minnesota Vikings star running back was booked at approximately 1 a.m. and released after posting $15,000 bond.
 See his mug shot at right.Gossip Cop - Sep 13 2014

+Minnesota Vikings running back Adrian Peterson has been released on a $15,000 bond.
 Peterson was arrested on charges of child abuse.
-Shortly after his arrest photos surfaced that ...
-Peterson must still surrender himself to Houston police, although a timeline for that surrender has not been set.
-His attorney revealed, “We are just ...business2community.com - Sep 13 2014
+Shortly after his arrest ...
+Peterson must still surrender himself to Houston police, although a timeline for that ...business2community.com - Sep 13 2014

 A former Houston-area minister ... who recently reported the alleged abuse.
 Authorities are seeking other possible victims in Texas.
 Ramdial had been a pastor with Hope NYC church, which he helped establish.
 He was arrested last month.NBC Dallas-Fort Worth 5 - Dec 11 2014

 Minnesota Viking’s running back Adrian Peterson has been detained ... a county just north of Houston.
 Ironically Peterson has been at the other end of domestic violence as well as child abuse after a two-year-old son fathered by Peterson was murdered ...modvive.com - Sep 12 2014